inspetor/slate/source/includes/_exception.md

 Category | Meaning
 -------- | ------
 7001 | street is a required property.
-It must not be null 7002 | number is a required property.
-It must not be null 7003 | zip_code is a required property.
-It must not be null 7004 | city is a required property.
-It must not be null 7005 | state is a required property.
-It must not be null 7006 | country is a required property.
+It must not be null 7002 | zip_code is a required property.
+It must not be null 7003 | city is a required property.
+It must not be null 7004 | state is a required property.
+It must not be null 7005 | country is a required property.
 It must not be null

 ## AuthException